jakkie747/demo/USER_MANUAL.md

     *   A new browser tab will open to WhatsApp with your message body pre-filled.
     *   For your convenience, all parent phone numbers have been **copied to your clipboard**.
 You can then paste these numbers into a new WhatsApp group or broadcast list to send your message.

+### How to Change Your Password

+For security, you can change your own login password at any time.

+1. From the sidebar menu, navigate to the **"Settings"** page.
+2. On this page, you will see a form to change your password.
+3. Enter your **Current Password**.
+4. Enter your desired **New Password**.
+It must be at least 6 characters long.
+5.  **Confirm** your new password by entering it again.
+6. Click the **"Update Password"** button.
+7. If successful, you will see a confirmation message and be automatically logged out.
+You can then log back in with your new password.

 ---
 If you have any questions or run into any issues, please contact the school's administrative office.